TeleAmb-upla/nieves_auto/README.md

 ## Important Notice

 :warning: As of February 2023, MODIS is no longer providing the required images to calculate the SCI and CCI due to faulty sensors.
-The script will be updated in the near future to use VIIRS images instead.
+The script will be updated to use VIIRS images instead.